kiamco/bootstrap-backend/README.md

 # Bootstrap-backend
-ClI to initialize backend projects
+CLI to initialize backend projects
+Are you tired of setting up your server every time you start a new project?
+Well if you are try this out!!

 ## How to
  1.) make sure that you have the latest version of npm `npm install npm@latest -g`